If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 The MJU is DX coded from 50-3200 and lacks any user controls besides a self-timer and flash modes.
 So, if you are going to shoot anything expired, or over expose rolls, you’re going to need to hack the coding.

 The shutter runs from 1/15 to 1/500 of a second, and I found it more than suitable for capturing images in various lighting conditions on a roll of ISO200 film.
+This is easily one of the best beginner film cameras out there.

 The Holga 135 was my first film camera.
 In comparison to other film cameras, the Holga has little to no settings.
 Its lack of functions encourage a point-and-shoot approach, which sometimes result in nothing more than happy accidents.
 Less is more.